lilithmooncohen/t2linux-fix/readme.md

 # T2Linux MacBook Suspend Fix

-This script configures your system to properly suspend and resume by managing the Broadcom WiFi driver, Apple BCE keyboard backlight driver and AMD dGPU driver.
+This script configures your system to properly suspend and resume by managing the Broadcom WiFi driver and Apple BCE keyboard backlight driver.
 It creates systemd services to handle driver unloading before suspend and reloading after resume in correct sequence.
 Keyboard backlight not working on boot is also taken care of.